 Students interested in community or technical college can utilize the Kentucky Community and Technical College System (KCTCS), a statewide system of 14 community colleges and 15 technical institutes.
 KCTCS offers more than 700 credential options and is the state’s largest provider of workforce training and online education.

 If you’re interested in earning your college degree in Kentucky, the first step is filling out the Free Application for Federal Student Aid (FAFSA), which provides access to federal, state and private financial aid.

 You can fill out the FAFSA starting October 1st.
-Since some funds may be awarded on a first come first served bases, you should fill it out as soon as possible.
+Since some funds may be awarded on a first come first served basis, you should fill it out as soon as possible.

 The FAFSA will require you to answer questions about your finances and the finances of your parents (unless you are considered independent by FAFSA’s standards).
 Your answers will be used to determine how much and what type of financial assistance you are offered.